last-rev-llc/last-rev-marketing-site/Migration Guide Envkey.md

 ```
 #!/bin/bash

-# Installing Envkey on Server, skips if it assume it's running locally.
+# Installing Envkey on Server, skips if it assumes it's running locally.
-bash $PWD/scripts/installEnvkey.sh
+yarn installEnvkey

-# Load the environment variables from EnvKey
+# Load the environment variables into all packages for the monorepo
-set -a
-eval $(envkey-source)
-set +a
+yarn copyEnvkey

 # Function to run on exit, runs post-build script and handles build failure
 function cleanup() {